 Okay, so ureter is done.
 So we’re going to upper pole now.
 We’re supposed to not have upper pole branch today, but you just have to be careful if you dissect around here.
 It's getting closer to the hilum, so you just need to be very careful.
 Just enough.

 No we start to find our the renal vein.
 Today's the patient had her baby sister here, so it might be a bit different… Can I take a picture of CT scan?
 Just make sure the branch of the artery… One more down.
 No branch - go back - no, it’s a cyst.

 So put in the Endo Catch now.
 So now we’ve captured the kidney by the Endo Catch, and now staple the renal artery first.
 Okay.
 TA 30.
 Stapler.
 Close clamp on the hemlock.
 So now staple with TA and put one more clip over the staple.
 Scissors please.
 Then cut artery.
 And one more staple.
 Scissors next.
-Now staple - we staple the renal vein and then cut the renal vein now.
+Now staple - we staple the renal vein and then cut the renal vein.
 Okay.
 Just squeeze this guy.
 Stuck.
 Rigasha.
 Grasper.
 Come out.

 Alright, room lights up please.
+Cut this one.
 Okay.

 So this is artery.
 Make sure there is no bleeding from that - this may not be necessary, but I prefer to use this here to prevent oozing and prevent lymphocele.
 Then put the colon - left colon back in the normal place.
 Put the colon back in the original place.
 Alright, then next we close this one.
 Can I have a Endo Close?
 We close this on an Endo Close.
 Can I have a grasper?
 Need one more Endo Close.
 Alright, so let me see, so take out the last port - the 5 millimeter port - and then we’re going to close.
 That’s good.
 And I think that’s - everything’s done.
 And then we close the incision in four layers.
 I’ll take the PDS.
 One more Richardson please.